giswqs/geog-312/book/labs/instructions.md

     ![](https://i.imgur.com/1bxdiTz.png)
 3. Follow the directions on the lab notebook and write code to complete the exercises.
 4. When you are finished, Click on **Runtime -> Restart and run all**.
 Make sure that you notebook runs well and all code cell outputs are shown.

     ![](https://i.imgur.com/6juNLRG.png)

-5. Click on the **Share** button in the top right corner and change the notebook general access from Restrcted to **Anyone with the link**.
+5. Click on the **Share** button in the top right corner and change the notebook general access from Restricted to **Anyone with the link**.

     ![](https://i.imgur.com/FmNZSdx.png)
 6. Click on the **Copy link** button.

     ![](https://i.imgur.com/3v1DNoj.png)
 7. Open Chrome Incognito mode, paste the link to the address bar and press Enter.
 Make sure that you can preview the notebook content.
 Otherwise, you might need to save a copy of the notebook from Colab to your Google Drive.
 8. Copy the link and paste it to the Lab Submission page on Canvas and submit.